drew1kun/ansible-sshd/README.md

 NOTE: For security reasons the User and Host CA fingerprint crosscheck is implemented, so if you are using your old CA keys, make sure you have specified the correct full path to their private keys (`sshd_host_ca_key` and `sshd_user_ca_key`) and their fingerprints as **SHA512** (`sshd_host_ca_key_fpr` and `sshd_user_ca_key_fpr`) hashes.
 You just need private keys.

-Public keys will be retrieved from the private keys of specified CA automatically if it exists.
+Public keys will be retrieved from the private keys of specified CA automatically if that CA private key exists.

+NOTE: if any existing private key files are encrypted (protected by passphrase), the role will ask your to enter the passphrase for that private key in order to retrieve the public key.
+If you enter it wrong, the role will fail (and the handlers will not be executed).
+This is ansible issue which makes ansible not completely idempotend at the moment.

-If there is no specific User or Host CA you want to use, then you need  the specified files will be created automatically.
+If there is no specific User or Host CA you want to use, then the specified CA files (UserCA and HostCA) will be created automatically.

 To provide complete non-interactivness User and Host CA private key files will be UNENCRYPTED (no passphrase protection) so please back up them and store in a secure place (like [KeepassXC][keepass] db etc..).
 By default the files will be